NisaDev29/NisaDev29/README.md

 - 👋 Hi, I’m @NisaDev29.
 - 👀 I’m interested in backend development.
 - 🥇 Specialty: ReactJS and NodeJs.
-- 🌱 I’m currently learning NextJs.
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on big projects, mainly in the backend side.
 - 📫 How to reach me ... ? 🤔
 - 😄 Fun Fact: I can speak multiple languages.